 not apply where there are multiple separate losses and the insurer acknowledges

 coverage for only one.
-We are not convinced Garcia’s argument for two reasons.
+We are not convinced by Garcia’s argument for two reasons.

 First, Garcia’s argument that she suffered two losses relies upon a discussion